BtheGit/raymarcher/README.md

   - Use vanilla canvas
 - [ ] Add build system with typescript
 - [ ] Upgrade to WebGL or try three.js
-- [ ] Create background for infinite distance
+- [x] Create background for infinite distance
 - [ ] Animate background
-- [ ] Allow maps to be predrawn and loaded
+- [x] Allow maps to be predrawn and loaded
-- [ ] Create wall types (start with colors)
+- [x] Create wall types (start with colors)
-- [ ] Allow for texture mapping on walls (walls same size for now)
+- [x] Allow for texture mapping on walls (walls same size for now)
 - [ ] Allow for procedurally generated maps
-- [ ] Have collision detection
+- [x] Have collision detection
-- [ ] Create other objects and animate them with perlin noise
+- [ ] Handle non-wall objects as sprites
 - [ ] Give different objects different motion types and displays

 ### Alternate fun ideas with raycasters: